hkc2210/FPGA-Calculator/FPGA Calculator/docs/design.md

 ## 4. Integration Plan

 First, an input value is written into the storage module when `load_en` is enabled.

+An internal write address is used to load operands sequentially into the storage block.

 Next, the stored operands are sent to the `alu`.